KronosOrg/kronos-docs/docs/examples.md

 ```

 ## Advanced Configuration: Selective Object Scheduling with Inclusion and Exclusion
-**Scenario:** You want to schedule `Deployments` and `StatefulSets`, except those who has `prod` in their name, and `CronJobs` except a CronJob that is called "prod-health-check" in the default namespace to sleep from 6 pm to 8 am every day.
+**Scenario:** You want to schedule `Deployments`,`StatefulSets` and `ReplicaSets`, except those who has `prod` in their name, and `CronJobs` except a CronJob that is called "prod-health-check" in the default namespace to sleep from 6 pm to 8 am every day.

 **Configuration:**
 ```yaml